tasmirz/Bit2Byte/DSA/Linked List/Linked List.md

 Arrays can be chunked.
 Instead of resizing a new next node can be added to improve cache locality without requiring copying. this can be used for ranged counting sort.
 ### Chained Tasks
 ![Pasted image 20241102234804](assets/Pasted%20image%2020241102234804.png)
+Task : In this example, O(1) insertion at random positions are possible - find how
 #### CRON Like
 ![chainedtasks.excalidraw](assets/chainedtasks.excalidraw.svg)
 #### State Management